Some Proposals to Counter Global Destruction

 Stop importation of any item that can be produced within a country.

-6. Duplication of suppliers to provide "competition" produces enormous wastes.
+Duplication of suppliers to provide 'competition' produces enormous wastes, vastly increasing costs.

-Eliminate all competition involving "natural" monopolies: natural resources, public transportation and communication, energy distribution networks, and so on.
+Eliminate all competition over "natural" monopolies and publically control them (see point 1 above): natural resources, public transportation and communication (including internet search engines and social networks), energy distribution networks, and so on.

-Transfer the result of all growth in production in rich countries to the poorer countries.
+Transfer the result of all growth in production in rich countries to the people in the poorer countries.

 Some Relevant Texts